Graphic Design

 GD 213: Visual Communication

-This introductory graphic design course provides a foundation in visual communication and creative problem-solving.
+This introductory graphic design course provides a foundation in visual communication and creative problem solving.
 Projects, readings and exercises focus on form, concept, abstraction, composition, type and image and semiotics.
 Working methods range from traditional hand skills and studio art media to digital media.

 GD 285: Graphic Design Internship

 This introductory elective internship is intended to provide any students in the graphic design program (BFA, BA or minor) with exploratory, on-site design-related work experiences and opportunities.
 Internships may be completed in design studios or firms or in-house in businesses or nonprofit organizations.
 A graphic design or studio art faculty member serves as the student's internship sponsor.
-An application must be submitted and approved by the faculty advisor and the Harrington Center prior to the beginning of the internship.
+An application must be submitted and approved by the faculty advisor and the Harrington Center for Experiential Learning prior to the beginning of the internship.
 Graded Pass/Fail.

 GD 312: Typography